-In addition to considering co-existing scripts, I will go deeper into the concept of presence and absence.
+In addition to considering co-existing scripts, I will go deeper into the notion of presence and absence.
 Not only can different scripts of an object or assemblage co-exist; one script can also be present and absent - at the same point in time or at different points in time.
-In order to work with this perspective, we need to acknowledge and internalise the fact that presence and absence are not opposed to one another.
-Therefore, objects can be present in their (physical) absence.
-The questions are: which forms does this absent-presence have and how do these forms develop within the process, with the perspective of temporality?
+We could also talk of pre-ab-sences and ab-pre-sences, implicating the interdependency and mutual being of presence and absence: The presence of the absent and the absence of the present.
+In order to work with this perspective, we consequently need to acknowledge and internalise the fact that presence and absence are not opposed to one another.
+Therefore, scripts of an object can be present in (physical) absence of the object or in presence of another object, and scripts of an object can be absent in the presence of an object.
+The questions are: which forms do absent presences and present absences have and how do these forms develop within a process, characterised by multiple temporalities?